carlasouza/puppet-virt/README.markdown

 * `ubuntu-10.10`: Ubuntu 10.10
 * `ubuntu-11.04`: Ubuntu 11.04

+Also, you can use a custom value with your custom template name.
+Example: `my-customized-ubuntu-10` or `fedora-mycompany`.

-When using OpenVZ provider, the template for the new guest will be automaticaly downloaded according to the value specified in this parameter.
+When using OpenVZ provider, the template for the new guest will be automaticaly downloaded if don't already exists.
+It will download from official OpenVZ repository or from URL specified at `tmpl_repo` parameter.

 ##### provider